 (ii) the validation complies with regulation 49.

-(2) If a safety case is submitted in relation to more than one prescribed activity, the Safety Authority may accept the safety case in relation to one or more prescribed activities or reject the safety case for one or more prescribed activities.
+(2) If a safety case is submitted in relation to more than one prescribed activity, the Minister may accept the safety case in relation to one or more prescribed activities or reject the safety case for one or more prescribed activities.

-(3) If the Safety Authority rejects a safety case because the Safety Authority is not satisfied with any of the matters mentioned in subregulation (1), the Safety Authority must give the operator a reasonable opportunity to change and resubmit the safety case.
+(3) If the Minister rejects a safety case because the Minister is not satisfied with any of the matters mentioned in subregulation (1), the Minister must give the operator a reasonable opportunity to change and resubmit the safety case.

-(4) The Safety Authority must reject a safety case if —
+(4) The Minister must reject a safety case if —

-(a) the Safety Authority has given an operator a reasonable opportunity to change and resubmit the safety case; and
+(a) the Minister has given an operator a reasonable opportunity to change and resubmit the safety case; and

 (b) the operator resubmits the safety case; and

-(c) the Safety Authority is not satisfied that there is compliance with subregulation (1).
+(c) the Minister is not satisfied that there is compliance with subregulation (1).

-(5) When accepting a safety case for a facility, the Safety Authority may impose conditions on the acceptance in respect of the facility or activities at the facility.
+(5) When accepting a safety case for a facility, the Minister may impose conditions on the acceptance in respect of the facility or activities at the facility.

+[Regulation 37 amended in Gazette 30 Dec 2011 p.
+5549.]

 38. Notice of decision on safety case

-(1) Within 90 days after receiving a safety case submitted under regulation 35, or resubmitted under regulation 37(3), the Safety Authority must —
+(1) Within 90 days after receiving a safety case submitted under regulation 35, or resubmitted under regulation 37(3), the Minister must —

-(a) notify the operator, in writing, that the Safety Authority has decided to —
+(a) notify the operator, in writing, that the Minister has decided to —

 (i) accept the safety case; or